 More information about Lumbar Puncture

-If you’re a medical student or a practicing physician you’ll likely have some advanced understanding of the Lumbar Puncture Procedure, in which case we encourage you to consider attending our Lumbar Puncture course to receive CME and Trauma CME credits if your medical license requires you to maintain continuing medical education credits each year.
+If you’re a medical student, a practicing physician or an advanced practice provider, you’ll likely have some advanced understanding of the Lumbar Puncture Procedure, in which case we encourage you to consider attending our Lumbar Puncture course to receive CME and Trauma CME credits if your medical license requires you to maintain continuing medical education credits each year.

 We’re including additional information pertaining to Lumbar Puncture or Spinal Tap procedures for our site users who are either from a non-medical background and are seeking to learn more about the procedure or for medical industry workers looking to familiarize themselves with the process and expand upon their medical knowledge.